 Inform Africa is a broad-led, non-profit organization that has been registered and has received legal personality status with Registry Number 5520 on March…

-Arif Negari fourth round media literacy campaign launches
+Arif Negari second round media literacy campaign commences